iamslash/TIL/js/README.md

 A trusy value is a value which is not falsy.

-## Standard built-in objects (global objects)
+## Standard built-in objects (global objects) by category

 * [Standard built-in objects @ MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects)

-* global objects means objects in the global scope.
-It is different the global object.
+The term "global objects" (or standard built-in objects) here is not to be confused with the global object.
+Here, "global objects" refer to objects in the global scope.

 ----